- Tritonia, Home of Swords and Sandals

 - The Templar Church, led by Sir Belgrave Rhykier

 Drakondier is a Kingdom ally, a solid and stalwart champion for a unified Brandor free from tyranny and slavery.
 The Templar Church is the spiritual heart of the realm, and if it falls, many believe all hope is lost.
-Commander of the armies of the Templar Church, and fresh from five years at sea and a spell in the Arena of Doomtrek, Sir Belgrave Rhykier is fearless in battle, honourable to a fault and a powerful knight.
+Commander of the armies of the Templar Church, and fresh from two years at sea and a spell in the Arena of Doomtrek, Sir Belgrave Rhykier is fearless in battle, honourable to a fault and a powerful knight.
 He lives and fights by a strict code of honour, but has become jaded and world weary.

 - The Free States of Braxis, led by Baron Wolfgang

 Phaetor’s largest ally in the realm, an independent collection of towns and cities unified under the one banner.
 Their capital city of Braxis is even older than Phaetor, having been first founded by the Precursors shortly after the events of the first opening of the Constellation Mirror.
 Baron Wolfgang of the Free States of Braxis, is a charming rogue and a skilled politician, although his struggles with the bottle are well documented.
 Wolfgang had previously led Braxis during the Four Oceans War before falling upon hard times and fighting in the Arena for a while.
 A dear friend of King Lionel and the knight Belgrave, he is a loyal and trustworthy ally of the Kingdom.
 A bold if somewhat reckless leader, he has been known to lead his forces perilously close to the edge of oblivion.